ckotzbauer/sbom-operator/job-images/SPEC.md

 - There is a container image available which consists of the CLI-Tool and an entrypoint-script.
 - The entrypoint-script satisfies the following requirements:
-    - Takes a JSON-file at `/sbom/image-config.json` with the details of the images to catalogue.
+    - Takes a JSON-file at `/sbom/image-config.json` with the details of the images to catalogue. (see the [example](example-image-config.json))
     - Prepares anything at start which is needed to process.
     - Processes all images defined in `/sbom/image-config.json` in a loop with the CLI-Tool.
     - Cleans up all images downloaded and stops possible daemons (the container should die gracefully at the end)